DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 ### Energy conditioning

-Simulating showers using FastV started with investigating and exploring the performance on a single calorimeter geometry.
-The VAE model is trained on eletron particle showers.
-The detector considered is a homogeneous cylinder of lead (PBWO4).
-It is segmented along **(r,&phi;,z)** to create a readout geometry in the cylindrical coordinates with a segmentation of (24,24,24) in (r,&phi;,z).
+Simulating showers using the VAE model (FastV) started with investigation and exploration of its performance when trained on a single calorimeter geometry.
+FastV is trained on electron showering in a homogeneous cylinder of lead (PBWO4).
+Detector is segmented along **(r,&phi;,z)** to create a readout geometry in the cylindrical coordinates with a segmentation of (24,24,24) in (r,&phi;,z).
 The model is conditonned on the energy of the incident particle.
-In this training, the incident energies are generated in a continious range from 1 GeV to 100 GeV.
+In this training, the incident energies are sampled from a uniform distribution from 1 GeV to 100 GeV.

-The next training consisted of increasing the granularity of the segmentation.
-In fact, the **(r,&phi;,z)** segementation is more granular than the previous datasets with 50,48,120 for r, &phi; and z respectively.
-This demonstrates the learning potential of this model with a highly granular input.
+The next training consisted of increasing the granularity of the segmentation to **(r,&phi;,z) ** = (50,48,120).
+This demonstrated the learning potential of this model with a highly granular input.
 The VAE model is trained on the same particle type and the calorimeter geometry as previously.
 The energy range is also extended to 500 GeV using discrete energy points.
 The gif below shows the longitudinal profile for different energies going from 10 GeV to 500 GeV.

 ![](/img/ML_Model/Training/PBWO4Geo_50_48_120_CondE/LongProf_120_layers.gif)